deepinv/deepinv/docs/source/deepinv.physics.rst

 Some operators have singular value decompositions (see :class:`deepinv.physics.DecomposablePhysics`) which have additional methods.

-When defining a new linear operator, you can define the adjoint automatically using
+When defining a new linear operator, you can define the adjoint automatically using autograd with

 .. autosummary::
    :toctree: stubs